fivetran/dbt_quickbooks/DECISIONLOG.md

 ## Accrual Basis Accounting Models
 - There are two types of accounting methods
-      - Accrual, which records reevenue and expenses when transactions occur, but before money is received or dispensed.
+      - Accrual, which records revenue and expenses when transactions occur, but before money is received or dispensed.
       - Cash basis, which records revenue and expenses when cash related to transactions actually is received or dispensed.
 - For our initial build of `quickbooks__profit_and_loss`, `quickbooks__general_ledger_by_period`, and `quickbooks__balance_sheet`, we used the accrual accounting method rather than cash, as it is approved by GAAP (generally accepted accounting principles).
 Accrual accounting requires companies match revenues with expenses incurred to generate them.
 - If you'd like models that rely on the cash basis accounting, [please comment on this feature and we can prioritize it for future development](https://github.com/fivetran/dbt_quickbooks/issues/111).